SICLab/detecting-bots/README.md

 It is best to examine each response with a high score manually.
 This function cannot replace the human eye- it can only guide it.

 Function arguments:
-  1. Data - your dataset
-  2. Latitude - A column with latitude coordinates for your respondant.
+  1. Latitude - A column with latitude coordinates for your respondant.
-  3. Longitude - A column with longitude coordinates for your respondant.
+  2. Longitude - A column with longitude coordinates for your respondant.
-  4. Threshold -  If a single latitude/longitude pair exceeds this proportion of the sample, it is considered suspicious.
+  3. Threshold -  If a single latitude/longitude pair exceeds this proportion of the sample, it is considered suspicious.
 (Default is .01.)
-  5. Comments - An optional free-response field.
+  4. Comments - An optional free-response field.
-  6. Comments2 - A second, optional free-response field.
+  5. Comments2 - A second, optional free-response field.
-  7. Comments3 - A third, optional free-response field.
+  6. Comments3 - A third, optional free-response field.

 Scoring:
   Scores can go as high as 7 if you have three free-resposne fields.